jevontrei/JoelvonTreifeldt_T2A2/README.md

 During discussion with teaching staff, it was suggested that the Appointments utilise the Auth FK instead of both Patient and Doctor FKs.
 This was an attempt to reduce redundancy.
 Appointments were kept separate from Auth, because in the real world doctor may require authorisation to view a patient's log without having had an appointment with them, e.g. if an authorised doctor is seeking a second opinion.
 Therefore, the Auth table is used to verify/permit any event associated with sensitive information involving a patient and/or a doctor.
 It was also suggested that a start date and end date be added to Auth entities, to maximise control and privacy for the patient.

-**Alternative Versions**
+### Alternative Normalisation

-To compare possibilities, it is worth noting that the Patient and Doctor models share some features.
+To compare normalisation possibilities, it is worth noting that the Patient and Doctor models share some features.
 This may indicate redundancy.
-The creation of a User class (which Patient and Doctor inherit from) would support a more normalised dataset.
+The creation of a User class (which Patient and Doctor inherit from) would support a highly normalised and optimised dataset.
 Patient and Doctor share attributes such as name, email, password, sex, is_admin.
-These could more efficiently be defined in and inherited from the parent User class.
+These could more efficiently be defined in and inherited from a parent User class, as follows:

+- User(user_id, name, email, password, sex, is_admin)
+- Patient(User), including dob
+- Doctor(User), including specialty

+Furthermore, the following tables could be defined to improve normalisation:

+- Status and Place (to reduce Appointments table redundancy)
+- Specialty (to reduce Doctors table redundancy)

+---

-**ERD Legend: Crow's Foot Notation**
+### ERD Legend: Crow's Foot Notation

 - The 3-pronged side on the left indicates "many"
 - The 1-pronged side on the right indicates "one"